Schedule a FREE home water test with a Culligan Water expert today!

 Removing PFAS Forever Chemicals from water is a complex process that requires advanced filtration techniques.
 Culligan offers several products that can help address PFAS contamination.
 Here are a few options:

-Reverse Osmosis (RO) Systems: Culligan’s RO systems are highly effective in removing PFAS from water.
+Reverse Osmosis (RO) Systems: Culligan's RO systems are highly effective in removing PFAS from water.
 These systems use a semipermeable membrane to filter out contaminants, including PFAS.
 The RO process can remove up to 99% of PFAS, providing you with clean and safe drinking water.
+Our Aquasential® Smart Reverse Osmosis Water Filter is the only product on the market certified by NSF to remove PFAS from your water.

 Whole House Water Filtration Systems: Culligan's whole house filtration systems can remove various contaminants, including PFAS, from all the water in your home.
 These systems provide comprehensive filtration, ensuring that every tap in your house delivers clean and safe water.